neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 <img src="/resources/academia-post/Adobe.svg" width="100">

-The work I have done at Adobe has not followed on from anything I have done previously.
-I could have got practically the same job straight after my undergraduate degree, in that sense you could say I wasted a little bit of momentum.
-However the research, engineering and pragmatism that I learned at St Andrews and HP Labs definitely gave me a head start against new graduates.
+The work I have done at Adobe has not followed on from anything I have done previously, so in a sense I wasted a bit of momentum.
+However the skills that I learned at St Andrews and HP Labs definitely gave me a head start against new graduates, both in day to day work and in the sense that I skipped the new graduate level of jobs.
+So I was perhaps only a year behind where I would have been had I never done a PhD, but with a different set of skills than my colleagues.

 From the day I started at Adobe I have been extremely happy.
 From day one I have been shipping code to appreciative customers and working with great colleagues who have taught me how to work efficiently and achieve a high quality standard.

-I was lucky enough to have something I worked on from my second day at Adobe demonstrated at the [Adobe MAX](https://max.adobe.com/) keynote talk.
+I was lucky enough to have an Adobe Illustrator file format plugin that I worked on from my second day at Adobe demonstrated at the [Adobe MAX](https://max.adobe.com/) keynote talk, which is where Adobe makes its yearly product announcements.
 From there I ended up working the strategically important file sync component of the Creative Cloud.
+At the next Adobe MAX conference, file sync was demonstrated, along with [Typekit Desktop sync](https://typekit.com/fonts?licenses=desktop) which I was also tangentially involved with.
+As well as these products I've worked on a few other things including a research project focussing on efficient file upload and download.

-File sync was demonstrated at Adobe MAX, along with [Typekit Desktop sync](https://typekit.com/fonts?licenses=deskto) which I was also tangentially involved with.
-I have also been lucky enough to give talks at two internal conferences, ship countless versions of our software to literally millions of machines (/usually/ without incident).
+I have also been lucky enough to give talks at two internal conferences and ship countless versions of our software to literally millions of machines (/usually/ without incident).
 I have volunteered to go to the USA so many times that I've lost count and seen great places like San Francisco, Los Angeles and Seattle in the process.

-This has made things varied, but the day to day process of specifying, writing and testing software has been what has captured my passion.
-I'll explain later in more detail what I like so much about working in industry in general.
+This has made things varied, but the day to day process of specifying, writing and testing software has captured my passion.
+I'll explain later in more detail what else I like so much about working in industry.

 <!-- Slides: screenshots of MAX keynotes, software, stock price -->
 <!-- https://twitter.com/ehsankia_/status/651115066037633024 -->